dmidlo/histdata.com-tools/README.md

 Default sidecar submissions are built from resolved runtime context and `RunRequest`, not `config.ARGS`.
-The foreground runtime and `config.ARGS` global argument state are explicit compatibility surfaces for `--foreground` and legacy foreground behavior.
+The foreground runtime and `config.ARGS` global argument state are explicit compatibility surfaces for `--foreground` and legacy foreground behavior only during the deprecation window.
 New orchestration work should use `RunRequest`, sidecar workflows, and sidecar activities.
-Foreground removal is a later deprecation step and requires a separate release note, migration window, and rollback plan.
+Foreground is not a long-term supported execution model and is eligible for removal after the documented release window and final release note.

 #### Lifecycle and Diagnostics